Confederate flag draining its color into a grate on the ground

 I have been mourning the growing chasm between me and my family for years but seeing my mother slip into the disinformation abyss like this is painful.
 I think constantly about what more I could have done to help any of them stay connected to reality.

 Sometimes I remember things like the time they came to Holden’s first birthday party right before the 2012 election and stole the Obama sign out of my yard.
 I think about all the times my father has decried my education and told me (in not these exact words, but close) that going to college made me into some bleeding heart idiot who would wake up a Republican some day once I came to my senses.
 I think about how he texted me out of the blue back in August that the things I posted on social media were condemning my soul to Hell, and how he’d be contacting legislators about bills to “defund colleges that teach socialism” (the implication being that my mass comm degree from MTSU somehow radicalized me rather than, say, exposed me to diverse viewpoints that helped me contextualize a complicated world and armed me with skills that have kept me employed and out of their hair for my entire adult life).
 How my sister talked to me like absolute garbage when she learned I had gotten an abortion several years ago.
 How on my wedding day my dad tried to talk to me about giving my life to Jesus and when I told him I didn’t have time for that talk — that I had to go and set up my own wedding — he gave me the silent treatment for the entire day.
-Even up to the moment when he walked me down the aisle, which was a ritual I had only included in the wedding (vs. me walking alone down the aisle) because I knew it would hurt his feelings if I didn’t give him that honor.
+Even up to the moment when he walked me down the aisle, which was a ritual I had only included in the wedding because I knew it would hurt his feelings if I didn’t give him that honor.
 I spent time at my wedding in the bathroom crying because my dad was giving me the cold shoulder.

 I think about how my family told me all the time, starting when I was very little, that I was too much of a pushover.
-“You let people run all over you, Lindsey” was a familiar refrain.
+“You let people run all over you, Lindsey” was the familiar refrain.
 I was too sensitive, too in my head, too soft and easily wounded.

 They were right.
 After all, I had been letting them run all over me my whole life.